Seed Donation Instructions

 IMPORTANT NOTICE

 The NARGS Seed Exchange Seed List and online ordering will appear on the website on December 15th - so mark your calendar!
+You will be able to view the list online a few days before opening to research and plan your order.

 QUICK METRIC CONVERSIONS:

 All plant heights will be listed in metric units.
-For your convenience here are some approximate conversions from inches to centimeters:
+For your convenience, here are some approximate conversions from inches to centimeters: